 Mrs Skirvin teaches in Year 4 for 4 days per week, with Mrs Madan covering the extra day.
-Mrs Skirvin has a responsibility for GDPR and has a further responsibility for the development of the history and geography curriculum.
+Mrs Skirvin has a responsibility for the development of the history and maths curriculum.
 In her spare time, she is also a keen swimmer and she regularly competes in Masters galas.

 Mrs Jas Madan

 Mrs Madan will be working for 2 days per week in Year 4.
 She enjoys spending time with her family and baking with the children.
 She also likes yoga and going to the theatre.

 Class teacher in Year 5